NotMyTschopp/LiftUp-lschnaitl/README.md

 Use a fixed frame interval instead. <br/>
 So if you happen to play the game on a more powerful machine, don't be suprised by the incredible speeds.

 If you fork or download the project be aware of a certain bug.
-The DeathScene is added to the BuildSettings but Unity does not recognise it.
+The DeathScene is added to the BuildSettings but Unity does not recognize it.
 If you remove and add it again Unity will accept it.

 # Resources used